billyvg/budjet/static/libs/bootstrap/README.md

 Developers
 ----------

-We have included a makefile with convenience methods for working with the bootstrap library.
+We have included a makefile with convenience methods for working with the Bootstrap library.

-+ **build** - `make build`
++ **build** - `make`
-This will run the less compiler on the bootstrap lib and generate a bootstrap.css and bootstrap.min.css file.
+This will run the less compiler on the bootstrap lib and regenerate the docs dir.
 The lessc compiler is required for this command to run.

 + **watch** - `make watch`